Google Closure Tools: Internals

 Closure Compiler is built upon a modified version of the Rhino JS engine built by Mozilla, Google Guava, a Java standard library, Protocol Buffers, Gson and various other tools for testing.
 It also ships with built-in JavaScript JSDoc annotations for various popular projects like Node.js' standard API library, JQuery, and Google Map APIs.

 Closure Library

 The Closure Library is a JavaScript library, written specifically to take advantage of the Closure Compiler, based on a modular architecture.
 It provides cross-browser functions for DOM manipulations and events, Ajax and JSON, as well as more high-level objects such as User Interface widgets and Controls.

 Closure Templates

 Closure Templates are a templating system for dynamically generating HTML in both Java and JavaScript.

-Since the language is apparently referred to as "Soy" internally by Google, and "Soy" remains in some of the documentation and classes, sometimes Closure Templates are referred to as "Soy Templates".
+Since the language is referred to as "Soy" internally by Google, and "Soy" remains in some of the documentation and classes, sometimes Closure Templates are referred to as "Soy Templates".